Perfume Review & Musings: Soir de Lune by Sisley

-The latest fragrance by Sisley, Soir de Lune (Moonlit Night), was seven to eight years in the making.
-As Philippe d'Ornano, the son of the founder of Sisley stressed, "You can do a fragrance for a season, or a lifetime," (...)
+The latest fragrance by Sisley, Soir de Lune (Moonlit Evening) was reportedly 7 to 8 years in the making.
+Philippe d'Ornano, son of the founder of Sisley Cosmetics stressed, "You can do a fragrance for a season, or a lifetime," (...)
 "We are choosing to build a fragrance that will last a lifetime."
-The perfume comes 16 years after Eau du Soir (1990) and 32 years after Eau de Campagne (1974), the two previous perfumes introduced by the Sisley brand established in 1973 by Count Hubert d'Ornano.

 The kinship with Eau du Soir is immediately apparent but as if Eau du Soir were the rudimentary draft of Soir de Lune traced with chalk bits on a sidewalk.This comes as an instructive experience because Eau du Soir up to now smelled to me like a very elegant chypre.
 But like in fairy tales where a beautiful young woman is made to suddenly appear ugly in the eyes of the hero by the apparition of yet another beauty, even more beautiful than the first fair lady, Eau du Soir is made to smell somewhat crude and unrefined in comparison with Soir de Lune.
 I will confess that now I think of a mix of artificial candies and aromatic herbs from my kitchen cupboard when I smell Eau du Soir and compare it side by side with Soir de Lune.

-The ambition for Soir de Lune was apparently to create a classic chypre and to make it a masterpiece as in the masterpiece crafted by a compagnon from the tour de France.
+The ambition for Soir de Lune was apparently to create a classic chypre and to make it a masterpiece as in, say, the masterpiece crafted by a compagnon from the tour de France.
 And I think that Sisley have succeeded in attaining that goal.
 The jus is not so much original as classic as it integrates very well the sum of historical experience about chypre perfumes including Guerlain Mitsouko.
 There is for example a Mitsouko quote in Soir de Lune seen in the use of a fruity peach note; but it is so much more subtle here.
 If the perfume does not necessarily seek originality, it however does seek out character and distinction.
 Soir de Lune is both a fruity and animalic chypre with floral undertones supporting these two main atmospheres and the latter part adds quite a bit of character to the fragrance.
 The peach and the honey add a touch of the unusual as does the nutmeg.
 In the end, it conjures up the image of a woman in full command of herself with certain rough edges to her character that are adroitely hidden, une femme du monde, a woman who is at ease in a privileged environment.

 The perfume officially includes top notes of bergamot, mandarin, lemon, coriander, nutmeg and capsicum pepper oils.
 Middle notes are May rose centifolia and mimosa flower absolute, jasmine, lily of the valley, iris and peach.
 Base notes are woody moss, musk, honey, sandalwood and Indonesian patchouli.
 The perfume is very well blended with a few notes being showcased.